bttcprotocol/bttc-docs/docs/bridge/relayer/relayerdeposit.md

-# Relayer Pledge by BTT
+# Use BTT as Relayer Pledge
 Relayers are of great importance on BTTC, especially for cross-chain transfers and asset liquidity.
 Therefore, pledge plays an indispensable role in ensuring that Relayers perform their duties in accordance with the terms.